Records with Sonobeat in 1970 and 1973

-Sonobeat co-founder Rim Kelley (Bill Josey Jr.) co-produces and engineers the Western Hills Drive sessions – consisting of most of the tracks for side I of the album – before relocating to Houston in fall 1970, at which time co-founder Bill Josey Sr. takes over engineering as well as full-time producing duties, finishing up the side I tracks.
-When David returns in '73 from his two-year tour of duty in the Army, he and Bill Sr. reconnect, and David brings the trio back together to record the rest of the tracks are recorded, and the album is sequenced and mixed at Sonobeat's KVET Building studio.
+Sonobeat co-founder Rim Kelley (Bill Josey Jr.) co-produces and engineers the Western Hills Drive sessions – consisting of most of the side I tracks – before relocating to Houston in fall 1970, at which time album co-producer Bill Josey Sr. takes over engineering as well as full-time producing duties, finishing up the side I tracks.
+When David returns in '73 from his Army service, he and Bill Sr. reconnect, and David brings the trio back together to record the rest of the album, after which David and Bill Sr. sequence and mix the album at Sonobeat's KVET Building studio.
 Bill Sr. immediately begins offering the album to national labels.
-Eventually, Liberty/UA Records in Hollywood, with which Sonobeat has an established relationship through Sonobeat's Johnny Winter and Afro-Caravan albums, expresses interest in Mindbender for its UA and Blue Note labels, but Bill Sr.'s battle with cancer, first diagnosed in 1975, and which intensifies in early '76 interferes with putting a deal together before Liberty/UA loses interest.
-Eventually, David designs the album jacket and finances the album's regional release.
-Mindbender finally is released in June 1976, after a long and oft-interrupted journey.
-Notably, this is Sonobeat's first of only two commercial releases on which its stylized logo (in the ribbon-like Calypso font) does not appear on either the disc label or jacket (the other is Helmer Dahl's album Toe-Tapping Tunes, also released in 1976).
+Eventually, Liberty/UA Records in Hollywood, with which Sonobeat has an established relationship through Sonobeat's 1969 Johnny Winter and 1970 Afro-Caravan albums, expresses interest in Mindbender for its UA and Blue Note labels, but for reasons not recorded in the Sonobeat archives, no deal with Liberty/UA materializes.
+Fast forward to early 1976, when Bill Sr. is struggling with cancer chemotherapy treatments that frequently debilitate him: David designs the album jacket and finances Sonobeat's regional release of Mindbender in June 1976, after a long and oft-interrupted journey.
+Notably, Mindbender is Sonobeat's first of only two commercial releases on which its stylized logo (in the ribbon-like Calypso font) does not appear on either the disc label or jacket (the other is Helmer Dahl's album Toe-Tapping Tunes, also released in 1976).